Note: Below is a tentative list of possible activities.

 Milford Dairy Bar: With over 46 flavors of homemade ice cream, Italian ice, gelato, and sorbet, Milford Dairy Bar is your destination for frozen treats!

 At the Sterling Hill Mining Museum, you’ll see just how it's done.
 From drilling and blasting to the processing of the ore.
 Right here in NJ is one of the world’s richest zinc ore deposits; the area boasts more than 354 minerals, about 88 of which fluoresce.
-That's about 10 percent of the known minerals in the world right here in NJ as well as the best fluorescent mineral deposit in the world.
+That's about 10 percent of the known minerals in the world right here in NJ as well as the best fluorescent mineral

 The zinc mining district of Franklin is known worldwide for an abundance of fluorescent and rare minerals.
-The Museum exhibits fluorescent, local and world-wide minerals, artifacts, fossils, and a safe two level mine replica.
+The Museum exhibits fluorescent, local and world-wide minerals, artifacts, fossils, and a safe two-level mine replica.
 Explore on the famous "Buckwheat" a large mineral-rich rock field where you can collect your specimens, then dig for fossils and go gem panning.
 There will be an optional guided tour during our visit.